Braun LE1

-The BRAUN LE1 ('Lautsprechereinheit 1' i.e. 'Loudspeaker unit 1') was the first electrostatic mode loudspeaker available on the German hi-fi market.
-German electronics company Braun started production in about 1959 with the technology licensed from the British Acoustical Manufacturing Co.
-Ltd. (now known as Quad Electroacoustics (QUAD)).
+The Braun LE1, Loudspeaker Unit 1 (Lautsprechereinheit 1), was the first electrostatic loudspeaker available on the German hi-fi market.
+German electronics company Braun started production in 1960 with the technology licensed from the British Acoustical Manufacturing Co.
+Ltd. (now known as QUAD Electroacoustics).

 The electronics inside were very similar to QUAD's famous ESL-57, however there were differences.
 While the stators were identical, the transformers and high voltage cascade were specially developed by Braun.

 The loudspeakers were fed the audio signal plus a 220 Volt power supply by a special 4-wire cable using any of the following Braun tube amplifiers: